 Piracetam generally gets favorable reviews.
 Generally, it is considered tolerable and can mix with most supplements.
 Overdose effects are very rare.

 Many claims that Piracetam allowed them to recall memories better with some even remembering some lost childhood moments.
 Dreams are supposedly more vivid while focus and concentration last longer with lethargy decreasing.
 However, not all reviews have been positive.
 There have been complaints of tiredness suddenly coming on at the tail end of a dose as well as brain fog.
 Choline helps in eliminating these issues.

 Because it is commonly thought of as non-toxic and can be used daily, Piracetam usually makes a good basis for a nootropic supplement program.
 For beginners, it may even be the best as studies have shown improved memory and an ability to fight cognitive decline.

-Some argue that it is better as a longevity enhancing agent because it helps prevent blood clots as well as aspirin rather than its stated purpose as a intelligence improvement drug.
-Piracetam benefits encompass a wide spectrum with regards to cognitive enhancement, and are great for long-term use.
+Some argue that it is better as a longevity enhancing agent because it helps prevent blood clots as well as aspirin rather than its stated purpose as an intelligence improvement drug.
+Piracetam benefits encompass a wide spectrum with regards to cognitive enhancement and are great for long-term use.

 The one caution is that Piracetam is viewed as much as a drug as well as a supplement.
 As a result, the users must be careful of all potential benefits and side effects.
 Otherwise, it is one of the safer nootropics out there that just happens to be caught in the gray area between supplement and drug.